Types of Aid

 Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduate students with exceptional financial need and low EFC.
 Priority consideration is given to students who receive Federal Pell Grant and meet the priority deadline for filing the FAFSA.
 Recipients must meet all eligibility criteria required for federal assistance.

-TEACH Grant is available to undergraduate or graduate students in an educator licensure program.
+TEACH Grant is available to graduate students in an educator licensure program.
 See information below.

 For information about all federal grants visit: studentaid.gov/understand-aid/types